Michal-B-Rybczynski/limango/CigaretteMachine/README.md

 small CLI cigarette machine.
 The input should be the amount of packs a potential customer could want and the amount he is going to give.
 The price per cigarette pack is a static -4,99€.
-You *dont* have to think about currencies, there are only €!

 The result should be printed on the screen with the count and the total amount of the purchased packs as well as a table